Studio Overview

 Run npm audit once a sprint | Live security dashboard with reachability scoring and one-click fixes |

-| Guess which routes are slow | Per-route P50/P95/P99 and error rate from real traffic |
+| Guess which routes are slow | Per-route P50/P95/P99, throughput, and slowest-endpoint highlights from real traffic |

 Mentally rebuild the DI graph from provide() calls | Architecture Map auto-generated from AppContainer.introspect() |